satuhearty/tvsunnah-podcast/_posts/why-should-we-believe-in-god/2017-09-22-do-you-have-a-better-answer.md

 ---
 layout: post
-title: Do You Have a Better Answer?
-Benefit of Believing in God
+title: "#12 Do You Have a Better Answer?
+Benefit of Believing in God"
 id: do-you-have-a-better-answer
 date: 2017-09-22 23:48:00
 audio: assets/audio/why-should-we-believe-in-god/do-you-have-a-better-answer.mp3